The Alternative Dispute Resolution Resource Serving Private Individuals, Attorneys, Business And The Insurance Community

 6. ATTENDANCE AT MEDIATION SESSION

-It is necessary for the parties to attend the mediation session whether or not they are represented by counsel or other authorized representative.
+It is necessary for all parties to attend the mediation session whether or not they are represented by counsel or other authorized representative(s).
 It is not necessary for any witnesses to attend the mediation session.
 If counsel is representing an insurance company or an insured, it is necessary that the insurance representative, with full authority to settle the dispute, attend the mediation.
-In any event, any person with actual authority needed to settle the dispute should attend the mediation.
-Guidelines, Page: 2
+In any event, any person with actual authority needed to settle the dispute must attend the mediation.
+If such person(s) cannot attend the mediation, or even if they can only participate by telephone or teleconference, MDRS and all other parties must be notified as soon as possible before the mediation session.

 7. CONDUCT OF MEDIATION SESSION

 Unlike a trial, a mediation is informal and non-adversarial in nature.
 The mediator shall conduct the mediation session in a manner that permits a fair opportunity for each party to present their position and discuss resolution of the dispute.
-The mediator may choose to have private confidential conferences with each party.
+The mediator may chose to have private confidential conferences with each party.
 The mediator shall assist the parties to reach their own negotiated resolution of the dispute, with the best interests of all parties in mind.

 8. PRESENTING YOUR SIDE AT THE MEDIATION HEARING

 Although the mediation session is informal in nature, the parties should be well prepared to discuss all relevant issues involved in the dispute.
-Each party will be given a full opportunity to state their positions in a manner that is comfortable for them.
+Each party will be given a full opportunity to state their position in a manner that is comfortable for them.
 Each party will be allowed to submit relevant documents that are necessary for the mediator to review in order to fully understand the dispute.
-Documents that a party intends to submit to the mediator for review should, except in rare circumstances be provided to the other parties in advance of the mediation.
+Documents that a party intends to submit to the mediator for review should, except in rare circumstances, be provided to the other parties in advance of the mediation.

 9. CONFIDENTIALITY